zengxishenggmail/simplegantt/README.md

 - Task management with dependencies
 - Milestone tracking
 - Offline usage without installation
-- No reliance on external web services or cloud storage
+- No reliance on external web services (except CDNs for libraries) or cloud storage

 ## Getting Started
 Simply open the `simplegantt.html` file in your web browser to start using SimpleGantt.
 No servers or installation required.